Sometimes known as hardboard siding, Masonite siding is an inexpensive option for siding that became popular in the late 1980s and early 1990s.

 So, check with them to find out if you have something better available for a similar cost.

 Although masonite siding is discontinued and nearly all manufacturers have stopped producing it, there are homeowners who still have this type of siding on their homes.

 If your home has masonite siding, it is important to know when you should replace it.

 There are several factors to consider when deciding whether or not to replace your masonite siding.

 The first factor for replacement is the age of your siding.

-The second factor is the condition of your siding.
+The second factor is the condition and appearance of your siding.

 Masonite siding and the structure of the home itself can be impacted negatively by moisture.

 Wood rot rapidly spreads and creates costly repairs and remodeling needs.

 If you already have an old masonite siding installed in your home, it’s good to check them and get them replaced for something more durable.